-Overall, the sensitivity of mammography is about 78 percent [29-30].
-This means mammography correctly identifies about 78 percent of women who truly have breast cancer.
-Among women over 50, sensitivity is about 83 percent [29-30].
+Overall, the sensitivity of mammography is about 84 percent .
+This means mammography correctly identifies about 84 percent of women who truly have breast cancer.
+Sensitivity is higher in women over 50 than in younger women .

 One downside of missing so few cancers is false positive results.
 These occur when a mammogram finds something that looks like cancer, but turns out to be benign (not cancer).

 The more mammograms a woman has, the more likely she will have a false positive result that will require follow-up tests.
 The chance of having a false positive result after 10 yearly mammograms is about 50 to 60 percent [21-23].

 The chance of a false positive result is higher among younger women and women with dense breasts .
 (Most women younger than 50 have dense breasts so there is overlap among these groups.)

 Getting a false positive result can cause short-term fear and worry .
 However, these feelings and do not tend to have lasting effects .
 Remember, most women called back for a false positive result do not have breast cancer.

 Some women take menopausal hormone therapy (MHT) to relieve menopausal symptoms.
 The use of MHT increases breast cancer risk (learn more) .
 So, the U.S. Food and Drug Administration (FDA) recommends women use only the lowest dose that eases symptoms for the shortest time needed .

 Learn more about menopausal hormone therapy and breast cancer risk.